Islington North: Since 2010

-The boundaries of the constituency were not changed as part of the 2023 Periodic Review of Westminster constituencies.
+The boundaries of the constituency were not changed as part of the 2023 review of Westminster constituencies.

 These boundaries have been considerably changed since 1970, when Islington returned three MPs and shared another with Hackney.
 This reflects the depopulation of central London on a lowering of adult occupancy of households and the local authority has replaced tower blocks.
 The core of the constituency was the area north of Seven Sisters Road and Camden Road.
-At 7.35 km2, it is the smallest UK Parliamentary constituency.
 At the Fifth Periodic Review of Westminster constituencies begun in 2012 the seat was approximately 1,300 electors below the electoral quota and the highest concentration of elector density nationally.
 The criteria of successive reviews emphasise equal electorates as well as restricting seats to one or, if unavoidable, two local authority areas.

 Political history

 The constituency was held by the Labour Party without interruption from a by-election in 1937 until former Labour member and leader Jeremy Corbyn won it as an independent in 2024.
 From 1945 to 2019, Labour's smallest majority was 10.4% of the vote, in a by-election in 1969, on a very low turnout.

 As a Labour candidate, Corbyn had his smallest majority (15.3%) in 1983, when he was first elected, and his largest (60.5%) in 2017, when he was leader of the party.
 In the ten elections since Corbyn began representing the constituency, the Conservatives have finished in second place five times while the Liberal Democrats have also been runners up on five occasions.
 The 2015 result made the seat the 26th safest of Labour's 232 seats by percentage of majority.

 In the 2016 referendum to leave the European Union, the constituency voted remain by 78.4%.
 This was the fifth highest support for remain for a constituency.